nymtech/docs/content/run-nym-nodes/troubleshooting.md

 1. Autoinstaller - `/home/nym/.nym/mixnodes/<YOURNODEID>`
 2. Built from source as your user or root - `~/.nym/mixnodes/<YOURNODEID>`
-3. Docker - .... *to be discussed tomorrow during the meeting*
+3. Docker – see the documentation of your Docker image for further info.

 The directory structure looks as following:

 ```
-hans@desktop:~/.nym/mixnodes/nym-nat/config$ tree ../
-../
+/.nym/mixnodes/<YOUR-ID>/
 ├── config
 │   └── config.toml
 └── data